4 Day Self Drive

 Approx. km driven:

 Today it’s time to head South.
 Set sails for Keflavík but fear not, you’re going home just yet.
 Instead, you take Route 42 to the south and find yourself at Reykjanesfólkvangur, or Reykjanes Nature Preserve.
 This is a hidden gem, complete with lava formations, crater lakes, bird cliffs & bubbling geothermal fields.
 Among specific attractions are Lake Kleifarvatn and Seltún geothermal area, next to Krísuvík.

 Head south again, and this time you’ll enter a scenic country road called Suðurstrandarvegur.
 The road runs along the south shore of Iceland’s Reykjanes peninsula, whose dark sandy beaches have been the location of some Hollywood film productions, Clint Eastwood’s The Flags of Our Fathers among them.
 Driving to the west you will ultimately finish off an unforgettable day by dipping into the world famous Blue Lagoon.

 Soak in the silica-rich waters and enjoy a soothing, otherworldly experience you won’t forget anytime soon.
 For an added touch of luxury and comfort, book a visit to the Lagoon’s Exclusive Lounge.
-You may even book an in-water massage, enjoyed whilst floating in the warmth of the water.
-Remember that it is essential to make a reservation in advance for an access to the Lagoon and also if you want to treat yourself with the lounge access or a massage!
+You may even book an in-water massage, enjoyed while floating in the warmth of the water.
+Remember that it is essential to make a reservation in advance for access to the Lagoon and also if you want to treat yourself with the lounge access or a massage!

 Attractions on the way: Blue Lagoon, Reykjanesfólkvangur, Kleifarvatn, Seltún, Krísuvík, Suðurstrandarvegur